 The first 5 items on this list are required by Law 4 in the FIFA Rules of the Game.
-(FIFA are the governing body for soccer).
+(FIFA is the governing body for soccer).

-Item number 6 on our list- the soccer ball – we put there because no one can play soccer without a ball!
+Item number 6 on our list- the soccer ball – I put it there because no one can play soccer without a ball!

 If you can get hold of, or already have these 6 items then you will be good to go.

 However, there are also some other optional items that you may want to consider getting as well, which we will talk about at the end of this post.

 But first, let’s go through this list in a bit more detail, so you know more specifically what’s needed.

 If you are interested in knowing not only what equipment is needed in a game but the 15 pieces of equipment that are used in every soccer game then this article I wrote all about it will give you the answers you’re looking for.

 The soccer jersey (also known as a “shirt”) is one of the main identifiers of which team the player is playing for.
 Every player on a team, except the goalkeeper, wears the same jersey.